 To make a consistent macaron cookie there are a few steps to follow.
 The first is measuring your ingredients correctly.

 For this recipe, it’s advised to use the gram amounts specified.
 Cups vary in sizes and so does the scooping technique used.
-Measuring in weight rather than volume takes away this variable.
+Measuring in weight with a scale rather than volume takes away this variable.